The Marble Revolution: How Anti-Etch UV Protection Is Changing Everything

 This is why clients with beautifully sealed marble countertops still end up with etch marks from a lemon wedge or a splash of vinegar.
 The sealer did its job.
 It just wasn’t designed to do this job.

-Anti-Etch and Raku by Lantania are designed for exactly this — and more.
-They are not sealers.
-They are a different category of protection entirely.
+Anti-Etch UV protection is designed for exactly this — and more.
+It is not a sealer.
+It is a different category of protection entirely.

-A sealer protects what's inside the stone.
-Anti-Etch and Raku protect the surface itself — which is precisely where the damage happens.
+A sealer protects what’s inside the stone.
+Anti-Etch protects the surface itself — which is precisely where the damage happens.

 Anti-Etch UV Protection (Exclusive to Alberta — Accent Marble)